-A quick DIY Christmas gift for your loved ones: a jar for Christmas cookies.
+A quick DIY Christmas gift for your loved ones: a crochet lid cover tutorial to decorate a jar for Christmas cookies.

 Now here we are, Christmas is coming and my girls and I have decided to make a special and inexpensive gift.